hiphops-io/hiphops-io.github.io/docs/hops-syntax.md

 The `error` attribute defines the error (if any) for a pipeline.
 If `error` evaluates to `false` or `null`, the pipeline has not errored.
 All other values including the empty string mean the pipeline will error immediately.

-`error` can be set to any value that is serializable as JSON
+`error` can be set to any string value, which will be used as the error message for the pipeline

 Example `error`: